Treaty of Turin (1696): Aftermath

-By splitting the Allies, Savoy's defection might have enabled Louis to obtain better terms at Ryswick than otherwise for a relatively minor cost.
-France relinquished Pinerolo, but Savoy's territories in Transalpine France were almost impossible to defend and were occupied by France again from 1704 to 1714.

-Victor Amadeus achieved his primary goals of recovering Pinerolo and Casale, and his daughter's marriage enhanced Savoy's position on the European stage.
-The cost was a devastated and impoverished country and "a reputation for...cynical self-interest he would never shake off, (that) earned the enmity of his former allies but not the friendship of Louis XIV".
+By splitting the Allies, Savoy's defection enabled Louis to obtain better terms at Ryswick, and although France relinquished Pinerolo, Savoyard territories in Transalpine France were almost impossible to defend, and occupied again between 1704 and 1714.
+Victor Amadeus recovered Pinerolo and Casale, while his daughter's marriage enhanced Savoy's position on the European stage.
+The cost was a devastated and impoverished country, and "a reputation for...cynical self-interest he would never shake off, (that) earned the enmity of his former allies but not the friendship of Louis XIV".